-Description: This course will help students become aware of how they fit into the delicate balance of their environment.
-Students will analyze natural and human made environmental problems, evaluate their risks, and examine potential actions for preventing or solving these problems.
+Description: This course will help students become aware of how they fit into the delicate balance of their environment through 3-Dimensional teaching and learning strategies.
+Students will analyze natural and human-made environmental problems, evaluate their risks, and examine potential actions for preventing or solving these problems.
 Critical thinking, utilization of lab skills, and participation in hands-on experiences will be significant components of this course.